jillesvangurp/es-kotlin-client/README.md

 But your feedback, PRs, etc. are appreciated; I just want to avoid people depending on this while I'm still figuring out what to do with it.

+# Features (done)

+`ElasticSearchCrudDAO`:

+- index, get and delete of any jackson serializable object
+- reliable update with retries and optimistic locking that uses a `T -> T` lambda to transform what is in the index to what it needs to be.
+Retry kicks in if there's a version conflict and it simply re-fetches the latest version and applies the lambda.

 # Example